SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 Enumerations
 ============

-:newTerm:`Enumerations` are a way to define multiple related values of a similar kind and to work with those values in a type-safe way within your code.
+:newTerm:`Enumerations` define multiple related values of a similar kind and enable you to work with those values in a type-safe way within your code.

 If you are familiar with C,
 you will know that C enumerations assign related names to a set of integer values.
 Enumerations in Swift are much more flexible, and do not have to provide a value for each member of the enumeration.
-If a value (known as a “raw” value) *is* provided for each enumeration member, the value can be a string, or a character, or any of the integer or floating-point number types.
+If a value (known as a “raw” value) *is* provided for each enumeration member, the value can be a string, a character, or a value of any integer or floating-point type.

 Alternatively, enumeration members can specify associated values of *any* type to be stored along with each different member value,